marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/getgid.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GETGID, system, group ID

 .. _getgid:

-.. index:: GETGID

-.. index:: system, group ID

 GETGID --- Group ID function
 ****************************